Anujjain2579/Lab-Report-1/lab-report-4.md

 **This whole change was just 7 lines of code.**
 *To overcome the long texts, I found the index of new line character \n.
 Then we break link into 2 parts and merge again leaving \n.
 For extra spaces, I used trim() method just before adding the string.*
 ### Run after change
-Passed Snippet 2 Test
+Passed Snippet 3 Test
 ![Image5](L4-5.png)
 ## Snippet 1
-Expected Result for
+Expected Result
 ![Image2R](L4-10.png)
 ### Failure in reviewed Code
 ![Image2R](L4-7.png)